#RobertMueller 'Going For The Kill' On #DonaldTrump Russia Scandal — Will Trump Tower Moscow Bring Down #POTUS?

 “I said to myself, I said ‘you know, this Russia thing with Trump and Russia is a made-up story, it’s an excuse by the Democrats for having lost an election that they should have won,'” Trump said in the NBC News interview.

-Even Vice President Mike Pence saw that letter, but has said nothing about it, meaning that Pence could also be implicated in Trump’s potential scheme to obstruct justice by firing Comey, an angle that Mueller is pursuing, according to some legal experts.
+Even Vice President Mike Pence saw that letter but has said nothing about it, meaning that Pence could also be implicated in Trump’s potential scheme to obstruct justice by firing Comey, an angle that Mueller is pursuing, according to some legal experts.

-[Featured Images By Evan Vucci/AP Images]
+[Featured Images by Evan Vucci/AP Images]